NateSkiles/MyThai-Code-Summary/readme.md

 ### API Results
 ![API Results](https://github.com/NateSkiles/Python-Live-Project-Code-Summary/blob/6281642f8ab8d5f5b404fb1be4430308ad836b30/images/MyThai%20-%20API%20Search.png)

+## Technologies Used
+The app is created in the Django Framework version 2.2, and was written with Python, HTML, CSS, & DTL (Django-Template Language).

 ## Skills Acquired
 I gained many skills during this live project, the one I'd like to dicuss first is confidence.
 While there are always things that can be improved on, the confidence gained in seeing this project start as nothing and become a usable app has been invaluable to me in my journey to become a professional in the industry.
 While it displays I still have quite a bit to learn yet, I like to think this project my shows skills to stick with something even when it looks like you've hit a dead-end.